Here’s where the HPBA stands on these legislative issues.

 Position Statement: HPBA encourages states and local jurisdictions to incorporate a hearth specialty license credentialed in part by the National Fireplace Institute (NFI) into their code in order to ensure the safe and appropriate installation and servicing of gas and solid fuel hearth products.
 HPBA created model language that can be used to establish a hearth specialty license under a state or local jurisdiction’s HVAC-R, mechanical, or other code.

-Issue Summary: Fireplaces, hearth products and systems are unique products that bring fire into the living area of the home.
+Issue Summary: Fireplaces, hearth products, and systems are unique products that bring fire into the living area of the home.
 Potential problems related to improper installation may be concealed and may not manifest themselves for a considerable time after installation.
-There are a wide variety of fuels, appliances, venting systems, installation instructions, codes and standards that require specialized knowledge.
+There are a wide variety of fuels, appliances, venting systems, installation instructions, codes, and standards that require specialized knowledge.
 Credentials establish a bar for qualifications and thereby help to prevent potentially dangerous practices.

 Appropriate and effective credentials should be specific to the product.
-Competence cannot be reliably predicted by general qualifications that include dissimilar products and that do not adequately cover knowledge of fireplace products installation.
-Exclusion of demonstrably appropriate fireplace-specific qualifications unfairly prevents highly-qualified professionals from practicing their trade, earning a livelihood, and contributing to the economic welfare of the region/state.
+Competence cannot be reliably predicted by general qualifications that include dissimilar products and that do not adequately cover knowledge of fireplace products installations.
+Exclusion of demonstrably appropriate fireplace-specific qualifications unfairly prevents highly qualified professionals from practicing their trade, earning a livelihood, and contributing to the economic welfare of the region/state.
 The NFI exams are singularly focused on fireplace products.
 The exams are developed and maintained in accordance with national testing standards, including a job analysis basis.

 Position Statement: While HPBA continues to support the broad principle behind EPA’s Lead, Renovation, Repair and Painting (Lead RRP) Program – that of protecting occupants, especially children under the age of six and pregnant women, of residential dwellings from lead hazard exposure – HPBA remains disappointed with EPA’s removal of the opt-out provision, lack of enforcement of the laws, and the lack of a commercially-available lead test kit that meets both the positive and negative response criteria.
 HPBA looks forward to working with EPA and other stakeholders to address these concerns and possible solutions.